Laser Skin Resurfacing Scottsdale

 “Light” resurfacing procedures, such as superficial chemical peels or superficial laser resurfacing, offer shorter recovery times.
 However, these lighter procedures may need to be repeated multiple times to achieve results comparable to those achieved with more aggressive techniques.

 Risks associated with laser resurfacing include burns or other injuries from the heat of the laser energy, scarring, and obvious lightening or darkening of the treated skin.
 Also, laser resurfacing can activate herpes virus infections (“cold sores”) and, rarely, other types of infection.

 Additional corrective measures and treatments may be required if healing seems abnormal or delayed or if there is any evidence of abnormal pigmentation or scarring.

 Your new skin will usually remain bright pink to red in the weeks following the procedure.
 Dr. Lille will prescribe medications to make this color subside more rapidly.
 After about two weeks or so, most patients can safely apply makeup to conceal this temporary color change.
 However, some pinkness may remain for up to six months.

-It is rare, some patients may find that their healing skin is unusually sensitive to the makeup that was regularly used prior to treatment.
+In rare instances, some patients may find that their healing skin is unusually sensitive to the makeup that was regularly used prior to treatment.
 In such instances, makeup should be avoided until a substitute can be found or until the healing progresses to a point at which the makeup no longer causes a reaction.